jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Downsides to Black Boxes

-Data protection does not really have a downside.
+Data protection might not really have a downside.
 Complexity hiding, though has a downside.
-Complexity hiding does has benefits: it allows you to focus on overview, focus on the main point of a system, object or command.
+Complexity hiding might has benefits: it allows you to focus on overview, focus on the main point of a system, object or command.

 In professional software development it is a blessing, that you get access to a wealth of objects that provide functionality for you while you do not need to know or see exactly how it works inside.
 It allows you to focus on the main point of the program.
 If you know how to properly use them, there is no downside.